 The lungworm I’m talking about is Angiostongylus vasorum or French Heartworm.
-It’s sometimes called Heartworm in the UK but in warmer countries proper Heartworm or Dirofilaria immitis is transmitted by mosquito.
-It is extremely rare in the UK, but is something to be aware of if you’re travelling south with your dog.
+It’s sometimes called Heartworm in the UK but in warmer countries, proper Heartworm or Dirofilaria immitis is transmitted by mosquitoes.
+It is extremely rare in the UK but is something to be aware of if you’re travelling south with your dog.

 There’s a theory/suggestion that lungworm is spreading across the country on nursery plants as they’re distributed to garden centres around the country.
 We travel more with our pets now so taking the dog on holiday can result in more than a sunburned nose.
 If you’re worried about travelling with your dog you can always get in touch with your local vet to get the latest on local lungworm activity at your destination.
 Forewarned is forearmed and all that.

-So, the larvae has moved to the gut where it then penetrates the gut wall and enters the blood stream, lymphatic system and eventually reaches the right side of your dog’s heart where it becomes an adult worm.
-Here it releases eggs which hatch in the blood, which then make their way to the lungs rupturing the lung wall, entering the alveoli (the tiny air pockets in the lungs) working their way up through the lungs until they reach the top.
+So, the larvae have moved to the gut where it then penetrates the gut wall and enters the bloodstream, lymphatic system, and eventually reaches the right side of your dog’s heart where it becomes an adult worm.
+Here it releases eggs that hatch in the blood, which then make their way to the lungs rupturing the lung wall, entering the alveoli (the tiny air pockets in the lungs) working their way up through the lungs until they reach the top.
 This makes the dog cough, bringing up the lungworms.
-The dog swallows them and passes them through the digestive tract to exit the body in faeces so the whole process can start all over again.
+The dog swallows them and passes them through the digestive tract to exit the body in feces so the whole process can start all over again.
 And that, my friends, is how the lungworm travelator works.